See, my servant will prosper,

 All who are suffering in whatever form this Good Friday, all who struggle to make sense of what, by any human estimate, seems to be senseless will find an echo of their pain in the sufferings of Jesus because the contradiction of the cross is that what it represents, the sufferings of Christ, continues to save and to heal and to comfort.

 Contemplating Jesus on the cross brings comfort and resilience and strength to those who need it.
 And it reminds us that it is through his suffering that everyone and everything is redeemed, that the power and the presence and promise of God are now accessible to us in our suffering and in our need.
 Contemplating Jesus on the Cross reminds us that in our present frail and redeemed bodies we carry the saving power of God.
-We kiss the cross on Good Friday, not for God's sake but for our own. ( Brendan Hoban)
+Kiss the cross on Good Friday, not for God's sake but for your own. (from a Good Friday reflection by Brendan Hoban)